-The indirect immunofluorescence assay (IFA) (see Appendix D) is another confirmatory assay.
+The indirect immunofluorescence assay (IFA) is another confirmatory assay (see Appendix D).
 This test is generally simple to perform but the results are analyzed microscopically and require expertise for interpretation (see Appendix A for description of this procedure).

 Although the prevalence of HIV-2 is low in New York State and elsewhere in the United States,3,4 individuals who meet the criteria in Table 3 should receive an HIV-1/HIV-2 combination screening test.
 Many laboratories use a combination ELISA that detects antibodies to both HIV-1 and HIV-2, and FDA-approved rapid tests are available for the detection of HIV-1 and HIV-2 (see Table 2).

 |Table 3: Patients Who Should Receive Combined HIV-1/HIV-2 Screening|

 |Patients should receive combined HIV-1/HIV-2 screening when they have: